buzzer-re/ps5-kld-sdk/README.md

 - 4.03
 - 5.0

 More firmware versions can be added.
-The ps5-kldload supports firmware up to version 6.50 in its [dev](https://github.com/buzzer-re/PS5_kldload/tree/dev) branch.
+The [ps5-kldload](https://github.com/buzzer-re/PS5_kldload/tree/dev) supports firmware up to version 6.50.

 ## Installing